 - Poor wound healing.

 - Reactions to injected agents, surgical glue, topical preparations, suture materials or tape.

 Speak to a Breast Augmentation Expert

-Our very own Dr Mark Attalla is a member of the Australian Society of plastic surgeons and a specialist in breast augmentation procedures.
+Our very own Dr Mark Attalla is a member of the Australian Society of cosmetic practitioners.
 He has extensive knowledge and experience with male breast reduction surgeries.
 If you would like to book a no-obligation consultation with Dr Attalla to answer your questions, get a fixed cost and discover if the procedure is right for you, please fill in our form below.